 So what do you do instead?

 One step you can take is to change your thinking so you can finally start to have genuine weight loss success.
-To help you do this, I created a 5 Day Challenge called Change Your Thinking and Win at Weight Loss.
+To help you do this, I created a mini-course called Change Your Thinking and Win at Weight Loss.

 Your success is not about getting through a 30 Day diet anymore, instead it’s about feeling good in your skin for life.

-This challenge will help you start to do that.
-Here’s what you’ll do each day:
+This course will help you start to do that.
+Here’s what you’ll do each lesson: